 The Worst Person in the World is not about the worst person in the world, though it’s a good catchy title and so why not?
 Instead it’s about something that’s far less of an easy sell – how to live the good life.

 The latest in a 20-year run of collaborations between director Joachim Trier and regular writing partner (and a director in his own right) Eskil Vogt, it follows dense, layered and intense films like Thelma, Louder Than Bombs and Blind with more of the same in a 12-chapter story about a smart, pretty young woman called Julie.
-At the end of each one Julie has traded in what she had for that’s slightly less good, but which, she thinks, will make her happier.
+At the end of each one Julie has traded in what she had for something that’s slightly less good, but which, she thinks, will make her happier.

 Julie starts out as a medical student, before rationalising that what she’s really interested in is human psychology.
 And so switches into studying that.
 Then she discovers photography.
 She’s an artist.
 Suddenly she wants to be a writer.
 Julie winds up working in a bookshop.